dreikanter/jekyllbuilder/README.md

 	sudo ln -s /var/www/turnandpush/current/config/upstart.conf /etc/init/turnandpush.conf

 Reboot, check if there are nginx and unicorn in the process list (`ps aux`), and [test GitHub web hooks](https://help.github.com/articles/testing-webhooks) to see everything is working.

+### Troubleshooting

+- "Liquid Exception: Pygments can't parse unknown language: ruby."

+  Jekyll/Octopress uses pygments.rb gem, which is Ruby wrapper for Python Pygments library.
+Make shure the default Python version on your system is 2.7.*.
+Pygments is not working with Python 3 for some reason.

+- "YAML Exception reading invalid byte sequence in US-ASCII"

+  This error could be caused by BOM prefix in post/page files, or bad system locale.
+To fix second problem TNP overrides `LC_CTYPE` and `LANG` environment variables with the value of `en_US.UTF-8`.
+To fix the first problem (if encountered) just save text files without BOM with your text editor.

+- At the moment of writing Octopress may crash when using Ruby 2.0.
+Make shure 1.9.3 is installed in your system, and use your Ruby version manager (rbenv or RVM) to define specific version for the build.

 ## API